 Brush Your Cat Regularly

+Regular brushing is the most effective way to remove dead hair and limit your cat's shedding.
+When you brush your cat, you collect all of their loose hairs.
+So, if you brush your cat consistently, you will notice less fur on your clothing and furniture over time.
 Invest in a quality slicker brush.
 The wires get deep into your kitty's fur, removing loose hair and dander.
-Some slicker brushes are made specifically for long-haired cats.
+Some slicker brushes are explicitly made for long-haired cats.
 Their bristles are long enough to get through their top coat and reach the hairs below.

 There are also de-shedding brushes that purposely target your cat's bottom coat, eliminating extra loose hairs.
-The Furminator's curved handle is perfect for really reaching your cat's fur properly.
-It also has a comfortable handle so you can keep brushing until the loose hairs are all gathered.
+The Furminator's curved handle is perfect for adequately reaching your cat's fur.
+It also has a comfortable handle to keep brushing until the loose hairs are all gathered.
+Some cat owners like mesh and rubber gloves.
+They can easily lift pet hair and dander.
+Wash the gloves with soap and warm water after each use, and let them dry completely before using them again.

 Keep Them Hydrated

-If you notice that your cat is lethargic, shedding constantly, and their water is untouched, it's time to try a new tactic to get them to drink.
+A dehydrated cat might shed more than usual, and many cats are prone to dehydration.
+That's because cats are particular about their water source.
+If you notice that your cat is lethargic, shedding constantly, and its water bowl is untouched, it's time to try a new tactic to get it to drink.
 Cats love running water, which is why you often see them drinking out of sinks and toilets.
-Try a cat water fountain if your cat is fascinated by running water.
+If your cat is fascinated by running water, try a cat water fountain.

 Change Their Diet